Showing all 9 results

 What does a guitar compressor do?

-One of the most underrated pedals is usually the compressor.
-But if you want to keep those volume variations at bay, generating a more constant signal and, therefore, defined, giving more body to your sound, it is totally necessary.
+A guitar compressor is a pedal that keeps the volume variations that are generated when we strum or use a pick, generating a more constant and, therefore, defined signal.
+It is one of the most underrated pedals, but if you want to keep those volume variations at bay, generating a more constant signal and giving more body to your sound, it is absolutely necessary.

 A compressor is nothing more than an electronic sound processor that reduces the dynamic range of the signal.
 That is, the difference between the weakest sound and the loudest.